 Keep it Small

 There is no reason you have to invite every single person that you know to your kid’s birthday party.
 The good news is that as they get older, they can pick and choose who they want.
 You can make it only their friends and not invite extended family, or make it family only.
 Just keep it small and simple, and the budget will really stay tight.
+This way, the costs for food, drinks and event catering services will be more manageable.

 Photo by Frazer Harrison/Getty Images